 With no pool and little outside space other than a nifty roof terrace, the hotel has created a sybaritic sister in the Grand Beach Club: a relaxed, sand-in-the-toes sort of place with hammocks slung between palm trees, fresh seafood and cocktails by the pool.
 It’s only two minutes away, and a chauffeured courtesy car is at your disposal.
-Plus, coming soon: a private stretch of beach with sunbeds among the sand dunes, a Grand Café (located inside the town's Old Customs House) and a Grand Gallery.
+Plus, coming soon: a private stretch of beach with sunbeds among the sand dunes.
 Watch this space...

 - We love the casual Beach Club with its sundeck, pool and mini beach